The Evil Within 2: Development

 Shinji Mikami, director of the first game, supervised The Evil Within 2s development.

 Development for The Evil Within 2 began in March 2015, after the team at Tango Gameworks wrapped up the development of the downloadable content for the first game.
 Director Shinji Mikami stepped down and became game producer and supervised the game's development.
 Mikami said the development period was quite a bit shorter than it had been for its predecessor.
 The director role was assigned to John Johanas, described by Mikami as a person with "a lot of talent".

 The story of the game was penned by Syoji Ishimine and Trent Haaga.
 One of their focuses was to make the game's story easier for players to comprehend and understand, a response to the criticism of the first game where the game's plot gets too complicated by the end.
 Shifting realities, a feature in the first game, also returns in the sequel but according to Johanas, "there's a bit more logic to when and how it happens".

 The 2.5:1 aspect ratio featured in the first game was removed due to the mixed response this design choice had received upon its release, even though the team liked it.
-While the game retains the gore-horror featured dominantly in the original game, the writing team also put effort into creating the game's psychological horror aspect, as the game tells a story that is more personal.
+While the game retains the gore-horror featured prominently in the original game, the writing team also put effort into creating the game's psychological horror aspect, as the game tells a story that is more personal.

 Unlike its predecessor, which ran on id Software's id Tech 5 engine, The Evil Within 2 runs on the STEM engine, an offshoot of id Tech that was custom developed by Tango Gameworks for the game.